Samuel Elisée Bridel-Brideri

 Samuel Elisée Bridel-Brideri (28 November 1761 in Crassier, Vaud – 7 January 1828) was a Swiss-German bryologist.

 He studied at the University of Lausanne, and at the age of 19 began work as a tutor to the princes of Saxe-Gotha-Altenburg.
-In 1804 he was appointed Geheimer Legationsrath to the Privy Council, and later on, he worked as a librarian in the city of Gotha.
+In 1804, he was appointed Geheimer Legationsrath to the Privy Council, and later on, he worked as a librarian in the city of Gotha.

 He was the author of an important work on mosses titled Muscologia recentiorum (1797-1803), of which several supplements were issued in the ensuing years.
 Later on, he published the two-volume Bryologia universa (1826–27), which was an improved edition of his earlier work.
-In the latter work he introduced a new system for classification of mosses; a system that is no longer used.
+In the latter work he introduced a new system for the classification of mosses; a system that is no longer used.

 The genus Bridelia was named in his honor by German botanist Carl Ludwig Willdenow (1765-1812).
 A portion of his herbarium is now housed at the Berlin Botanical Museum, and a number of his scientific papers are kept at the Forschungsbibliothek Gotha, Schloss Friedenstein in Gotha.
 Also, he was the author of Délassements poétiques, a well-received book of poetry.